NicolasPetton/Indium/readme.md

 - a REPL (with auto completion) & object inspection;
 - an inspector, with history and navigation;
 - a scratch buffer (`M-x jade-scratch`);
+- JavaScript evaluation in JS buffers with `jade-interaction-mode`;
 - a stepping Debugger, similar to `edebug`, or `cider`.

 ## Screenshots